Browse By Name

 var whichSelected = selectTag.selectedIndex;

-// Returns the selected option value
+// Returns the text of the selected option

 var posValue = selectTag.options[whichSelected].text;